Gankare/portfolio/Frostfall/README.md

 ---

 ## - Graphics
-This was my first game in Unreal Engine, so I decided to go for the ps1 looking graphics to keep the models and textures low resolution because I had previously heard that Unreal games can get laggy because the graphics are higher than in Unity for example.
+This was my first game in Unreal Engine, so I decided to go for the ps1 looking graphics to keep the models and textures low resolution, since Unreal is known to get laggy due to demanding graphics.
 Also, ps1 graphics fit horror games.

 I lowered all the megascan texture sizes to as low as possible while still keeping the power of two rule.